 What is FAC/FCA or FPPCA?

-FAC (Fuel Adjustment Charge) or FCA (Fuel Cost Adjustment) or FPPCA (Fuel and Power Purchase Cost Adjustment) is amount that utilities apply on bills based on varying price of fuel or Coal.
-The price of coal or fuel changes every month based on demand and supply of coal and thus cost of producing electricity changes accordingly.
-The electricity generation companies pass on this cost to distribution companies who there by pass it on to consumers.
+FAC (Fuel Adjustment Charge) or FCA (Fuel Cost Adjustment) or FPPCA (Fuel and Power Purchase Cost Adjustment) or Regulatory Adjustment is the amount that utilities apply on bills based on the varying price of fuel or Coal.
+The price of coal or fuel changes every month based on demand and supply of coal and thus the cost of producing electricity changes accordingly.
+The electricity generation companies pass on this cost to distribution companies who thereby pass it on to consumers.

 Why is FAC not included in the tariff slabs?

 Electricity regulatory commissions of various states fix tariffs for electricity in India periodically.
 The revision happens every few years (every year in some cases) and a new tariff is set based on the cost of production and distribution of electricity.
 But the prices of fuel or coal changes throughout the year and the utilities have to manage these changing costs by passing it to the consumer.

 It varies from state to state.
 In some places like Mumbai, FAC is calculated every month.
 In most of the states, it is Quarterly.
 In Madhya Pradesh, it is Half Yearly and in West Bengal, it is yearly.
 In some states like Chhattisgarh and Tripura, it is revised on a need basis from time to time.
 In case new tariffs are not defined frequently, the FAC component in electricity bill can be as much as the electricity tariff amount.